 I have more questions.
 Where can I get answers?

 If you or a loved one had to use force in self-defense, you are likely feeling a variety of emotions and have numerous questions.
 At Nicholson Goetz & Otis, S.C., our experienced criminal defense attorneys understand the difficult situation you are facing and can help you understand your legal rights and options.
-Contact our office to discuss your particular case and circumstances.
+Contact our Madison, Wisconsin, law office at 608-620-0018 or by email for a free consultation to discuss your particular case and circumstances.

 Keywords: Self-defense, homicide, castle doctrine, criminal defense.